esteinig/netview/TUTORIAL.md

 clustersK4 <- clusters[clusters$n == 4 & clusters$Algorithm == "Walktrap",]
 ```

 This indicates four clusters at k = 25, 30 and 35.
-Let's have a look at the individual admixture porportions in the context of the network topology at k = 25 and k = 30, highlighting the communites derived from Walktrap:
+Let's first have a look at the individual admixture porportions in the context of the network topology at k = 25 and k = 30, highlighting the communites derived from Walktrap:

 ```r
 k25 <- graphs$k25